strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

 The date on which the client formally or statistically commences an episode of mental health care, expressed as DDMMYYYY.

+:Field name: EpiStart

+:Data type: Date[8]

+:Domain:
   For Date fields, data must be recorded in compliance with the standard format used across the National Health Data Dictionary; specifically, dates must be of fixed 8 column width in the format DDMMYYYY, with leading zeros used when necessary to pad out a value.
 For instance, 13th March 2008 would appear as 13032008.

 :Notes:
   This field will be derived from the first service event date.